mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 * The operating system's disk size (in GB).

   We recommend a minimum of 32 GB as the `/var/lib/docker` directory will need to store large images.

+  If you are intending to test replication using large amounts of data (e.g. over 10GB), increase this value accordingly.

   _Example:_ `--os-disk-size-gb 32`